NUDelta/nu-cserg/schedule.markdown

     * Alicia Nicki Washington.
 2020.
 When Twice as Good Isn't Enough: The Case for Cultural Competence in Computing.
 In _Proceedings of the 51st ACM Technical Symposium on Computer Science Education (SIGCSE '20)_.
 Association for Computing Machinery, New York, NY, USA, 213–219. <https://doi.org/10.1145/3328778.3366792>
     * Leo Porter, Cynthia Bailey Lee, and Beth Simon.
 2013.
 Halving fail rates using peer instruction: a study of four computer science courses.
 In _Proceeding of the 44th ACM technical symposium on Computer science education (SIGCSE '13)_.
 Association for Computing Machinery, New York, NY, USA, 177–182. <https://doi.org/10.1145/2445196.2445250>
 * Week 5 (Mar 10): No meeting for CS PhD Visit Weekend
-* Week 6 (Mar 17): Jane Margolis and Allan Fisher.
-2002. _Unlocking the clubhouse:  Women in computing_.
-The MIT Press, Cambridge, MA, US.
+* Week 6 (Mar 17):
+    * Allan Fisher and Jane Margolis.
+2002.
+Unlocking the clubhouse: the Carnegie Mellon experience.
+SIGCSE Bull.
+34, 2 (June 2002), 79–83.
+DOI:<https://doi.org/10.1145/543812.543836>
+    * _Optional:_ Mark Guzdial and Allison Elliott Tew.
+2006.
+Imagineering inauthentic legitimate peripheral participation: an instructional design approach for motivating computing education.
+In Proceedings of the second international workshop on Computing education research (ICER ’06), Association for Computing Machinery, New York, NY, USA, 51–58.
+DOI:<https://doi.org/10.1145/1151588.1151597>

 If you are interested in leading a discussion on one of these papers, please reach out to the organizers.